johnrscott/pyfactorio/README.md

 pip install -r requirements.txt
 ```

-After that, you can run the example script `./science.py`, which prints the assembler dependencies for making all the science packs.
+After that, you can run use `./amt.py`, which shows the assembling machine dependency tree required to make an item at a circuit rate.
+Run `./amt.py -h` to read how it works.

 To run the tests, install pytest using `pip install pytest`.
 Then run `pytest`.